Pupil Premium Strategy

 DPS thereby aims to close any remaining achievement gaps for pupils eligible for PP.

 2.1 DPS opened in September 2015 with one Reception class.
-No children were identified as being entitled to Pupil Premium Funding.
-In September 2016, two children were identified as eligible for the Pupil Premium Grant.
+No children were identified as being entitled to Pupil Premium Funding at that time.
+In September 2016, two children were identified as eligible for the Pupil Premium Grant, with two further children identified in September 2017.